Costa Brava, Catalonia

 Calella de Palafrugell

 Calella de Palafrugell is an old fishing village with less than a thousand inhabitants, maintaining all that charm.
 It has become one of my favorite spots in Costa Brava instantly.
 Yes!
 Full of vacationers in the summertime.
-But the streets, houses, and small coves retain that atmosphere which cannot be more attractive.
+But the streets, houses, and small coves retain that atmosphere that cannot be more attractive.
 I have read that Joan Manuel Serrat composed his Mediterranean song in the old Batlle hotel in Calella de Palafrugell.

 Llafranc is one of the most romantic towns in Costa Brava.
 Calella de Palafrugell and Tamariu from the coastal part of the municipality of Palafrugell.
 There is the San Sebastian lighthouse, a spectacular viewpoint up to 160 meters, where you can enjoy seeing all the central area of the Costa Brava.